gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Parallel Native Compilation

-Gradle uses multiple concurrent compilation processes when compiling C/C++/Objective-C/Objective-C++/Assembler languages.
-This is automatically enabled for all builds.
+Starting with 2.4, Gradle uses multiple concurrent compilation processes when compiling C/C++/Objective-C/Objective-C++/Assembler languages.
+This is automatically enabled for all builds and works for all supported compilers (GCC, Clang, Visual C++).
 Up until this release, Gradle compiled all native source files sequentially.
+In our internal performance tests, we have seen a 30 second to 2.5 minute reduction in the build time of large native projects over Gradle 2.3.

+In multi-project builds, Gradle will only use a maximum number of background workers (see `--max-workers` below).
+So when used in conjunction with `--parallel`, Gradle will share background workers across projects and use a predictable number of native compiler processes.

+To support concurrent compilation, Gradle buffers the output from the compilers and only shows the output from the first 10 files that fail compilation.
+All subsequent failures are suppressed from Gradle's output, but all output is available in a compilation log for each task.

 ### New `--max-workers` option and system property

 As a new incubating feature, you can control the number of "workers" Gradle is allowed to use.
-Currently, only parallel native compilation is influenced by this setting.
+This impacts native compilation and parallel project execution.
-The default is the number of available processors.
+The default is the number of available processors returned by `Runtime.getRuntime().availableProcessors()`.

 You can specify the number of workers on the command line with `--max-workers=N` or in your `gradle.properties` by setting `org.gradle.workers.max`.
+Command line options take precedence over system properties.

 ### Support for “annotation processing” of Groovy code